jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

-# Install the Electronic Case
+# Install the Electronics Case

-You're almost there!
-2 out of 3 components are connected.
-Now let's add the final
-piece: the electronic case!

 You're almost there!
 Two of the three components are now connected.
 Let's add the final piece: the electronics case.